nickbrandt/GitLab/README.md

 images.
 If you installed GitLab:

 -   Using the Omnibus package, you're all set.
+    *NOTE* that if you are using CentOS Minimal, you may need to install `perl`
+    package: `yum install perl`
 -   From source, make sure `exiftool` is installed:

     ```sh